Working Saturday

-In the former Soviet Union, subbotniks were days of voluntary unpaid labor.

 Transferred working day

 In the Soviet Union, modern Russia, and Hungary, the Friday following a public holiday that falls on Thursday and the Monday before one that falls on Tuesday are transferred to Saturdays to make longer runs of consecutive nonworking days.
 In this case the "bridge" Monday or Friday is treated as a Saturday in terms of time tables and working hours and the related "working Saturday" is treated as a normal work day.
 Over the two work weeks concerned, work is done on nine days with one work week running for six days and the other one for three.
 Employees always have the option of taking a day from their personal vacation allowance and using it to avoid working on the "working Saturday".
 Some employers and many education institutions treat the working Saturday as a regular one (giving a "free" day off in the former case).

 For example in 2007 Russia held working Sundays on 28 April, 9 June, and 29 December in lieu of 30 April, 11 June, and 31 December, respectively.

-This practice requires work on Saturday which is forbidden in Jewish law (Shabbat).
-For this reason, Jews are sometimes offered the alternative of taking the "Working Saturday" off as an unpaid day.
-In reality the working Saturday is a day of low productivity due to a tired and resentful workforce.
-Thus it is often used for corporate team building activities and people often go home in the mid-afternoon.
-A number of shops follow their usual Saturday opening hours, closing early or not at all opening.